ego-errante/hello-fhevm-article/hello-fhevm-part-2.md

 - `euint8` and `externalEuint8` — encrypted `uint8` types used in FHEVM (more on this later).
 See [list of supported types](https://docs.zama.ai/protocol/solidity-guides/smart-contract/types).
 - `SepoliaConfig` — to enable FHEVM support, the contract must inherit from the abstract `SepoliaConfig` contract.
 Without it, the contract will not be able to execute any FHEVM-related functionality on Sepolia or Hardhat.

-2. **Defining the Game: State Variables, Encrypted Types and Events**
+**2.2.
+Defining the Game: State Variables, Encrypted Types and Events**

 Add these variables and types in the contract body.
 They will control game state: